techquest/isw-payment-sdk-ios/README.md

 ##Payment SDK for ​iOS

 Interswitch payment SDK allows you accept payments from customers within your mobile application.
 The first step to ​using the ​iOS SDK is to register as a merchant.
-This is described [here]. (http://merchantxuat.interswitchng.com/paymentgateway/getting-started/overview/sign-up-as-a-merchant)
+This is described [here] (http://merchantxuat.interswitchng.com/paymentgateway/getting-started/overview/sign-up-as-a-merchant)

 ###Before you begin